mrcavalcanti/mosaicoo/docs/sources/enterprise/license/activate-license.md

 ## Step 4.
 Restart Grafana

-To finalize the installation of Grafana Enterprise, restart Grafana to enable all Grafana Enterprise features.
+To finalize the installation of Mosaicoo Enterprise, restart Mosaicoo to enable all Mosaicoo Enterprise features.
 Refer to [restart Grafana]({{< relref "../../installation/restart-grafana.md" >}}) for more information.